studsio/core/doc/Gpio.md

 [listen]: ../api/studs/Gpio.html#listen

 To monitor changes to a GPIO pin output, you can use [Gpio.listen][listen].
-This method will register an interrupt handler that triggers on the falling edge and efficiently poll for pin state changes:
+This method will register an interrupt handler that triggers on the rising, falling, or both edges and efficiently poll for pin state changes:

     g := Gpio.open(18, "out")
     i := 0